 If you want to use an NVMe SSD as a boot drive, you need to make sure your computer meets the requirements below:

-If your computer is boot in Legacy boot mode, please enter the BIOS, and change it to UEFI mode after you have transferred Windows 10/11 to the NVMe drive.
+UEFI boot mode.
+If your computer is booting in Legacy boot mode, please change Legacy to UEFI mode in BIOS after you have transferred Windows 10/11 to the NVMe drive.

 Specialized NVMe SSD cloning software

 When you decide to clone HDD to NVMe or clone SATA SSD to NVMe, choosing the right specialist drive cloning software will save you lots of time and effort.
 Here we recommend you AOMEI Backupper Professional, because it has a range of excellent features to make the process smooth and ensure the SSD’s performance.

 ★ It offers the ‘Disk Clone’ feature to help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer.

 ★ It is embedded with the ‘System Clone’ feature which allows you to migrate only the OS to an NVMe SSD.

 ★ As NVMe drives only work with UEFI boot mode, your NVMe SSD will have to be initialized in the GPT partition style if you want to use it to boot your computer.
 AOMEI Backupper is able to clone from a GPT disk to GPT disk or clone from an MBR disk to GPT disk while ensuring the destination GPT disk is bootable.